How to Relieve Stress and Anxiety and Get Natural Sleep With Herbs: Health Benefits of Lemon Balm and Valerian. 1 of 2

 Herbs To Reduce Stress and Anxiety

-Clinical research suggests that we need an average of about 7.5 to 8 hours quality sleep per night to allow the body sufficient time to perform the vital cleansing, repairing and healing required for optimal health.
+Clinical research suggests that we need an average of about 7.5 to 8 hours quality sleep per night to allow the body enough time to perform the necessary cleansing, repairing and healing required for optimal health.

 Throughout the ages, different cultures have used Herbal medicine.
 Plants have been sustaining life for as long as humans have walked the earth.
 Witches, wise women, midwives, nuns and monks have all used medicinal herbs like lemon balm and Valerian to induce sleep and calm the nerves for centuries.
 But in this time of high technology and quick fixes, have we forgotten the source of most of our conventional medicines?

-Doctors once widely prescribed Hypnotics/sedatives but most are habit forming and shown in recent studies to cause death when taken in excess or over a period.
+Doctors once widely prescribed Hypnotics/sedatives but most of these drugs are habit forming and shown in recent studies to cause death when taken in excess or over a period.
 Some research suggests that certain herbal remedies can work as well without the dangerous side effects.

 The use of medicinal herbs is rooted in human history, plants such as Lemon Balm goes way back to the 'Materia Medica¹ around 50 - 80 BC.